 "Mort's Candy Store" ... kids delight in the 10' candy

-of lake residents and making new memories at the Marina.
+and making many new memories at the Marina.

 The Marina also houses the home office

 Kathy & son-in-law Ryan opened their lakefront realty office at Mort's Marina

 in 2009.
 Although listing and selling Lake Wapogasset & Bear Trap